 5th Year MAT Option for Brown Undergraduates

-As a Brown senior, you have the opportunity to apply to the MAT program in elementary education (grades 1-6) or secondary (grades 7-12) English, history/social studies, or science (biology, chemistry, or engineering/physics).
+As a Brown senior, you have the opportunity to apply to the MAT program in secondary (grades 7-12) English, history/social studies, or science (biology, chemistry, or engineering/physics).
 You can apply up to two courses taken as an undergraduate toward your MAT degree.
 Please note: These courses cannot count toward both your concentration requirements AND your MAT degree.
 Under 1000-level courses cannot count towards your MAT degree.

 - EDUC 1450-The Psychology of Teaching and Learning